Overview Principals Course Map List of Music Games

 Why This Matters:

 This game is an embodied way of understanding about playing a piece of music together with someone.
-Student learn to play our own part and keep an awareness with their partner.
+Student learn to play their own part and keep an awareness with their partner.

 Students learn about starting and stopping together.